-If the time is to be set the procedure is to start off as above but rather than moving the magnet away at the end permanently, move the magnet away briefly and return it to the transmitter.
-The transmitter will start to output pulses at a rate of one every 1.5 seconds.
+The magnet must be held in place until the continuous tone turns itself off, then moved away briefly from the transmitter and returned to the TX.
+The transmitter will then start to output pulses at a rate of one every 1.5 seconds.
 Each pulse represents one hour after midnight.
-Count the pulses as heard and remove the magnet when the count gets to that desired.
-Ie if time of turn on was 3pm the time would be set as 15 hours after midnight, therefore requiring the magnet to be held in place until 15 pulses had been counted.
-Once the required number of pulses has been heard the magnet can be removed and the turn on sequence is complete.
+Count all the pulses as heard and remove the magnet when the count gets to the current time in number of hours after midnight.
+Once the required number of pulses has been heard the magnet is permanently removed and the turn on sequence is complete.